-Camels are even-toed ungulates with long legs, big-lipped snouts and distinctive fatty deposits known as “humps” on their backs.
+Old-World Camelids or Camels are even-toed ungulates with long legs, big-lipped snouts and distinctive fatty deposits known as “humps” on their backs.
 The three surviving species of camels are the Dromedary/Arabian Camel, the Bactrian Camel and the Wild Bactrian Camel.
 Asian camels (the Bactrian Camel and the Wild Bactrian Camel) have two humps whereas Arabian Camels only have one.
 The South-American Camelids/New-World Camelids species (the Llama, the Alpaca, the Vicuña, and the Guanaco) are strongly related to camels, and both families are believed to have emerged from the same ancestor in the past.

-The camel can go a week or more without water, and it can last for several months without food.
-It can survive a 40 percent weight loss and then it drinks up to 135 liters or more of water in one drinking session.
+The camel can go for a week or more without water, and it can last for several months without food.
+It can survive a 40% weight loss and then it drinks up to 135 liters or more of water in one drinking session.
 Camels aren’t picky about what they eat and their thick lips allow them to eat things that most other animals couldn’t.
-These tough but flexible lips can break off and eat vegetation such as thorns or salty plants.
-Camels are ruminants, like Cattle, and they regurgitate the food back up from their stomach to chew it again.
+These tough but flexible lips can break off and eat vegetation that other animals can’t such as; thorns or salty plants.
+Camels are also ruminants, like Cattle, and they regurgitate the food back up from their stomach to chew it again.

 After a gestation period of 13 to 15 months, a mother Camel finds a private spot to have her young.
 The calf has no humps but small peaks of hide, each topped with a tassel of curly hair to indicate where the humps will form.
 Female camels usually have one baby, but sometimes they have twins.
-The mother and the calf won’t rejoin the herd until around two weeks later and the calf will be nursed for 10 to 18 months, depending on species and the availability of food.
+The mother and the calf won’t rejoin the herd until around two weeks later and the calf will be nursed for 10 to 18 months, depending on the species and the availability of food.
 Camels become fully mature when they are 7 years old.